August 27, 2019

 • Counting Semaphore is added in Java 5, it acts as a synchronizer which allows to impose a bound on resource.

-• It maintains specified number of pass or permits, in order to access a shared resource, Current Thread must acquire a permit.
+• It maintains a specified number of passes or permits, to access a shared resource, Current Thread must acquire a permit.

-• If permit is already exhausted by other thread than the thread need to wait until a permit is available.
+• If the permit is already exhausted by another thread then the thread needs to wait until a permit is available.
 When the thread that acquired the permit completes its job, it releases the permit so that other threads can get it.

-• This concurrency utility can be very useful to implement producer consumer design pattern or implement bounded pool or resources like Thread Pool, DB Connection pool etc.
+• This concurrency utility can be very useful to implement producer-consumer design patterns or implement bounded pools or resources like Thread Pool, DB Connection pool etc.

 • java.util.Semaphore class provides two main method acquire() and release() for getting permits and releasing permits. acquire() method blocks until permit is available.